Written by Shire Lyon on Apr 13 , 2023

 Luckily, the structure of Microsoft Advertising is essentially the same as Google Ads.
 In fact, the platforms are so close, Microsoft allows you to import campaigns from Google Ads, and has essentially the same ad types.
 They call their “display ads” multimedia ads, and even offer video ads (and ad extensions) now.

-Quality Score on Google Ads
+Quality Score

-In recent years, automated bidding has improved and delivered consistently good results for many advertisers.
+In recent years, automated bidding has improved and consistently delivered good results for many advertisers.
 As such, it’s a popular bidding strategy for many businesses.

 Google’s Quality Score ties into bidding automation.
 Essentially, it is a measure of how relevant a keyword is to your ad based on past ad auctions.